YanaDev49/Lets-Dive-Deeper--Understanding.Networking/Ports-and-protocols-TCP-UCP.md

-# Ports & Protocols: TCP and UDP (Lnaguages that devices use to talk to eachother)
+# Ports & Protocols: TCP and UDP 🚀🚀

  ![image](https://github.com/user-attachments/assets/0d9be526-4310-4474-8a11-1916b879a354)